 DIY Dog Treat Recipes

 Making your own dog treats at home can be a fun and easy way to make some great treats for your pup.
+Plus, it can be a great way to incorporate some of the best fruits and veggies for dogs into your dog’s diet in a fun and rewarding way.
 Here are some general DIY dog treat recipes to play around with:

 1. Apple Cheddar Dog Biscuits

 If your dog has an appreciation for style, these Apple Cheddar Dog Biscuits may be the perfect fit for them.
 If they are particularly attached to those bone-shaped treats, they may also be into these.
 These apple-cheddar biscuits are from Martha Stewart and they’re delectable for doggies.
 They’re also simple and fun to decorate.
 Here’s how to make them:

 - ½ Cup of Old-Fashioned Oatmeal